Early Poetry

 Sleeping in my ear,

-Borrowed lines that push
+Borrowed lines that

 Pacify my morning tears.